-Italian prosecutors are seeking to place luxury shoemaker Tod’s S.p.A. under judicial administration over alleged labour abuses in its Italian supply chain.
+Italian prosecutors are seeking to place luxury shoemaker Tod’s S.p.A. under judicial administration over alleged labour abuses in its Italian supply chain and are seeking precautionary action in the form of an advertising ban.
 Tod’s is the sixth high-end Italian brand to face court supervision since early 2024, following similar measures against Loro Piana, Valentino, Dior, Armani, and Alviero Martini.

 The investigation centres on subcontractors operating in both Milan and the Marche region.
 In Milan, from 2023 to 2024, Tod’s assigned production of sales-assistant uniforms to a company with no production capacity, which subcontracted the work to another firm.
 That firm in turn subcontracted to two Chinese-owned factories, which were placed under investigation after inspections revealed worker exploitation.
 In the Marche region, from January 2024 to January 2025, Tod’s directly contracted two Chinese-owned workshops (one of which subcontracted again) for the production of shoe uppers and other footwear components.